itsraghadalotibi/Gaming-Recommendation-model-/README.md

 # 🎮 Game Recommendation System

 ## 🔍 Project Overview
-This project develops a recommendation system where users upload a game or its poster, and the system suggests similar games based on features like genre, platform, and rating.
+This project develops a recommendation system where users upload a game or its poster, and the system suggests similar games based on features like genre, platform, and description.

 ## 📊 Dataset
 We are using the [Games After 1 Year](https://huggingface.co/datasets/wiliamlee/games_after_1_years) dataset from Hugging Face to train our model.